uptonking/note4yaoo/lib-collab-crdt-examples.md

 - https://github.com/kindone/text-versioncontrol
   - provides version and concurrency control for text editing
   - utilizes Quill's Delta representation in JSON.
+  - Text-VersionControl borrows Quill Delta's representation and many of its method names but does not behave the same in a few cases.

 - https://github.com/disordinary/crdtstring
   - A CRDT string manipulation library for concurrent editing.